timcardenuto/gnome-extensions/README.md

 Best documentation I've found for the javascript API - http://devdocs.baznga.org/

 Note that "Gjs" stands for Gnome JavaScript and are the required bindings for the base C libraries.

+Use the following to monitor logging output:

+    journalctl -f

 Find more examples of stuff
  * http://mathematicalcoffee.blogspot.com/2012/11/sending-notifications-in-gnome-shell.html